Art and Art History

 Columbia College Chicago challenges its students to create change, and at least one professor can show you how.
-According to Joan Giroux, associate professor of Design, “art and making art are about finding a purpose beyond oneself, and this is the thing that I hope to help my students find.
+According to Joan Giroux, associate professor in the Art and Art History Department, “Art and making art are about finding a purpose beyond oneself, and this is the thing that I hope to help my students find.
 People can and must engage in social action.”

 Recently, Giroux took a sabbatical and volunteered at hospice (a type of care that caters to the medical and emotional needs of the incurably ill) in order to better understand her late mother, a retired nurse who had volunteered in the same way.

 “You’re sort of like an intimate stranger,” Giroux says of the experience.
 Faced with death, patients are in a heightened emotional state, and the caretaker is both immersed in and removed from the experience.
 Giroux has explored the ideas of death and loss through art.

 Giroux created an acrylic hospital bed frame, exhibited in 2010, after her mother died.
 Emblazoned with phrases such as “always stern” and “time and space frozen,” the piece “represents a tableau of her life, while simultaneously creating a contemplative space in which one may reflect upon one’s own relationships to caretaking, vulnerability, and cycles of living and dying.”